SMTPS: Difference between SMTPS and smtps

 "smtps" is also the name of an IANA-registered service, with the TCP port number 465.
 The service was intended for use by Mail Transfer Agents (MTAs), as a point of contact where these could exchange email in an encrypted form rather than in plaintext.
 The registration was quickly revoked, however, as standardization efforts resulted in an alternate approach.
 The registration has never been reinstated.

 When describing the IANA service registration, the official capitalization is "smtps".
 When describing the network protocol, the capitalization "SMTPS" is often used (similar to how HTTPS is capitalized).

 Port 587 is the well-known port for submitting mail to a server, frequently (but not required to be) encrypted using STARTTLS.
 Some email service providers allow their customers to use the SMTPS protocol to access a TLS-encrypted version of the "submission" service on port 465.
 This is a different service from what the original IANA registration dedicated the port to (for it used to be dedicated to encrypted content delivered as-is / in plain text, whereas nowadays' SMTPS on port 465 still uses plaintext content, only wrapped within TLS-encrypted transportation-basically the reverse mechanism).

 RFC 8314 corrected this problem (a special exception was made to assign TCP-465 to two use cases simultaneously) and integrated the use of port 465 as a TLS-encrypted "submission" port into the well-known port registrations published by IANA.
 The service is named as submissions.

+Although the IANA registration for port 465 was revoked in 1998 when STARTTLS was standardised, leading to port 587 with STARTTLS becoming the de facto standard for submission, RFC 8314 reversed this position in 2018.
+The RFC explicitly recommends that connections to mail submission servers and mail access servers be made using "Implicit TLS", in preference to connecting to the port and negotiating TLS using STARTTLS.

 While there is no longer any officially registered endpoint for the SMTP service, it is still possible to exchange email over an encrypted transport with similar guarantees as those offered by smtps, in particular with the guarantee that either the exchange succeeds securely, or does not happen at all, by using DANE in combination with DNSSEC.

 Many email servers are configured to either not deliver email securely at all, or to first try secure delivery with the STARTTLS mechanism.
 If that fails, for example, because the remote service does not offer it, or because a successful MITM-attack has stripped announcement of the feature, it simply falls back to delivery by insecure means.